peritus/django_templatecomponents/README.txt

 Keeps you organized
 -------------------

-Define your javascript and css source right beneath the HTML skeleton that it's used on:
+Define your JavaScript and CSS source right beneath the HTML skeleton that it's used on:
 ::